vincentvason/xai-cardgamebalancer/README.md

 ## Technology Usage
 This dissertation has two parts:
-* Game Prototype is designed and developed with Unity
+* Game Prototype is designed and developed with Unity (Prototype is playable in [itch.io](https://vincentvason.itch.io/spellbot).)
 * Game Balancer Framework seperately developed with Python 3 in JupyterLab

 ## Disclaimer